lynnlangit/TeamTeri/3_Genomic_Tools/README.md

-# Genomic Tools and Registries
+# Finding Genomic Tools

 There are a growing number of (mostly open source) genomic analysis tools available.
-In addition, there are genomic tool registries which help with discovery of such tools.
+In addition, there are genomic tool **registries** which help with discovery of such tools.
 These include GATK, HAIL, ADAM, Bioconductor, IDSeq, VariantSpark and more.
 I highlight some recently released tools (listed below) as well.

 - Tool which can be run in a browser!
   - WebAssembly (open source) project named `biowasm` --> [link](https://biowasm.com/)